NCAS-CMS/cfdm/docs/source/tutorial.rst

    -----------------------------
    Data           : air_temperature(time(1200), latitude(64), longitude(128)) K
-   Cell methods   : time: mean (interval: 1.0 month) Axes           : time(12) = [ 450-11-01 00:00:00, ...,  451-10-16 12:00:00] noleap calendar
+   Cell methods   : time: mean (interval: 1.0 month) Axes           : time(12) = [ 450-11-01 00:00:00, ...,  451-10-16 12:00:00] noleap
                   : latitude(64) = [-87.8638000488, ..., 87.8638000488] degrees_north
                   : longitude(128) = [0.0, ..., 357.1875] degrees_east
                   : height(1) = [2.0] m

-This shows that the field has a cell method and four dimension coordinates, one of which (height) is a coordinate for a size 1 axis that is not a axis of the field's data array.
-The units and first and last values of the coordinates' data arrays are given and relative time values are translated into strings.
+This shows that the field also has a cell method and four dimension coordinates, one of which (height) is a coordinate for a size 1 domain axis that is not a dimension of the field's data array.
+The units and first and last values of all data arrays are given and relative time values are translated into strings.

 The field's `~cfdm.Field.dump` method describes each component's properties, as well as the first and last values of the field's data